olcf/olcf-user-docs/systems/rhea_user_guide.rst

     $ sbatch --test-only -N2 -t1:00:00 batch-script.slurm

-      sbatch: Job 1375 to start at 2019-08-06T10:54:01 using 64 processors on nodes rhea[499-500] in partition batch See the output of the ``showbf –help`` command for additional options.
+      sbatch: Job 1375 to start at 2019-08-06T10:54:01 using 64 processors on nodes rhea[499-500] in partition batch

 **Note:** The queue is fluid, the given time is an estimate made from the current queue state and load.
-Future job submissions and job completions can alter the estimate.
+Future job submissions and job completions will alter the estimate.

 --------------